osallou/sysdig-analyser/README.md

 # Processes

-Web UI is used to display container info but also to receive live events from sysdig Events are then dispatched to bc_record to record events in database then to clean process if old events need to be deleted.
+Web UI is used to display container info but also to receive live events from sysdig Events are then dispatched to bc_record to record events in database.

 # Background processes

 ## bc_record

-Listen to rabbitmq for sysdig events sent by web process and record events in cassandra (per seconds, minutes, hours and days)
+Listen to rabbitmq for sysdig events sent by web process and record events in mariadb/influxdb
-At regular interval, bc_record will send events to bc_clean for old record deletion

 ## bc_clean

-Delete from database old records (older than BC_RETENTION_XX seconds)
+bc_clean process can be manually launched at regular interval to cleanup old containers that did not received events since X days (or one can specify a specific container).
+All related containers stats will be removed.

+    python bc_clean.py  clean --days=90
+    python bc_clean.py  clean --container=XYZ

+It is possible to execute it via a cron:

+    docker run osallou/bubble-web python bc_clean.py clean --days=90

 ## production

 bc_record should be scaled to handle the events sent by listeners.
 1 process per listening host should be fine.
 It is possible to look at rabbitmq queues to see if message flow is correct.

-bc_clean should also be scaled, but it needs less instances at it is only called at regular interval, but job requires more time.
-Again, look at rabbitmq to check message flow to see if more instances are needed.

 # Web UI